openwrt/packages/net/travelmate/files/README.md

 * support all kinds of uplinks, incl. hidden and enterprise uplinks
 * continuously checks the existing uplink connection (quality), e.g. for conditional uplink (dis-) connections
 * captive portal detection with internet online check and a 'heartbeat' function to keep the uplink connection up & running
-* support of devices with multiple radios
+* support devices with multiple radios in any order
 * procd init and hotplug support
 * runtime information available via LuCI & via 'status' init command
 * status & debug logging to syslog